alchymy/Astrolab/README.md

 # Astrolab
 --------------------------------------------------------------------------
-CHANGES FOR ASTROLAB DEVELOPMENT RELEASE v1.053_20180412
+CHANGES FOR ASTROLAB DEVELOPMENT RELEASE v1.057_20180417
 --------------------------------------------------------------------------

 This release brings a few new features and fixes:

-- Fixed: updated DevProgGraph.ods
-- Added: latest Sun spot data to Feb 2018
-- Added: jQuery v3.3.1 added
-- Added: jQuery Migrate v3.0.1
-- Added: MathJax v2.7.3
-- Fixed: Broken link in MonthlySunSpotNo.ods for Predict.txt
-- Added: added to GITHUB
-- Fixed: updated menu pages
-- Fixed: removed surplus add-ins, linked to original web sites in 'Ext Apps'
+- Fixed: removed redundant text from READ.md
-- Added: mMainUtilities - moved old main menu entries here
-- Added: mMainSolarSystemData - moved old main menu entries here
-- Added: mMainExtApps added link to cratering app
-- Added: mMainExtApps added link to original cratering app
-- Added: further reading link added to Seager Equation page
+- Added: Solar Indices link to cData001Sun
-- Fixed: mMainExtApps <title> and <footer>

 --------------------------------------------------------------------------